 I live east of Snohomish, Washington, near Panther, Flowing and Storm Lakes in the community at one time known as Three Lakes.
 This is a rural low population density area in the lower Cascade Foothills.

-Lately I've gotten into listening to Air America and other Liberal Talk Radio.
+For several years I was into listening to Air America (now dead) and other Liberal Talk Radio.
+I still listen, now via WCPT in Chicago on TuneIn Radio on my smartphone.
 Check out my Schedule/Link/Review Site for information on how to listen to these programs at off-normal times.
+Since 2011 or so I've added additional material about global warming and other stuff.

 I used to work at the Boeing plant in Everett, Washington, where I was an equipment reliability engineer maintaining and analyzing equipment used in making the 747 and other Boeing planes.
 I retired from that in August 2007.

 I now do computer work and other work for my wife's aromatherapy and wellness business, Samara Botane , which manufactures and sells herbal and essential oil aromatherapy products.
-As of 2009, I've been working hard on updating our web page.
-We have gone live as of November 2009 with our customized MIVA 5.5 site.
+As of 2013, I've been working hard on updating our web site.

 We also have a site for Samara Fine Arts, featuring a collection of limited edition lithographs by William E. Elston.
 (April 8, 1998) [As of November 2009 this site is temporarily inactive.]